A RISING young rugby player from Chichester has set her sights on the 2016 Olympic Games.

-Breach hopes to emulate the success of the athletes who competed in the London games, and as she is already showing great potential at her young age, she has a great chance of achieving her ambitions.
+Breach hopes to emulate the success of the athletes who competed in the London games, and with her already showing great potential at her young age, she has a great chance of achieving her ambitions.

-Jess’ father John said: “We are very proud of all Jessica’s achievements and how hard she trains and supports her team-mates and fellow competitors.”
+Jess’ father John said: “We are very proud parents of all Jessica’s achievements and how hard she trains and supports her team mates and fellow competitors.”